 Jimma-Limu, Illubabor

-In the region surrounding the city of Jimma, traditionally for a long time, mainly inferior unwashed qualities were traded as "Djimma Gr.
-5."
-This was (and still is) an attractively priced coffee for large industry.
+In the area surrounding the city of Jimma, inferior unwashed qualities were traditionally traded for a long time as "Djimma Gr.
+5".
+That was (and still is) an attractively priced coffee for the large industry.

 Kafa